The Earth’s lithosphere, which includes the crust and upper mantle, is made up of a series of pieces, or tectonic plates, that move slowly over time.

 When two plates come together, it is known as a convergent boundary.
 The impact of the colliding plates can cause the edges of one or both plates to buckle up into a mountain ranges or one of the plates may bend down into a deep seafloor trench.
 A chain of volcanoes often forms parallel to convergent plate boundaries and powerful earthquakes are common along these boundaries.
 The Pacific Ring of Fire is an example of a convergent plate boundary.

-If one of the colliding plates is topped with oceanic crust, it is forced down into the mantle where it begins to melt.
-Magma rises into and through the other plate, solidifying into new crust.
-Magma formed from melting plates solidifies into granite, a light colored, low-density rock that makes up the continents.
-Thus at convergent boundaries, continental crust, made of granite, is created, and oceanic crust is destroyed.
+At convergent plate boundaries, oceanic crust is often forced down into the mantle where it begins to melt.
+Magma rises into and through the other plate, solidifying into granite, the rock that makes up the continents.
+Thus, at convergent boundaries, continental crust is created and oceanic crust is destroyed.

 Two plates sliding past each other forms a transform plate boundary.
 One of the most famous transform plate boundaries occurs at the San Andreas fault zone, which extends underwater.
 Natural or human-made structures that cross a transform boundary are offset — split into pieces and carried in opposite directions.
 Rocks that line the boundary are pulverized as the plates grind along, creating a linear fault valley or undersea canyon.
 Earthquakes are common along these faults.
 In contrast to convergent and divergent boundaries, crust is cracked and broken at transform margins, but is not created or destroyed.